pecknigel/learning-resources/index.md

 ### Implementations

 These are current implementations.
 All just getting started (November, 2024).
 A good time to get involved in this long term  program.
-Great for the resume/CV if you’re looking to get a career going.
+Great for the resume/CV if you’re looking to get a career started.
+Great for getting some practical experience if you’ve been studying a lot.

 **Open Exchange Tickers**
 [README](https://github.com/pecknigel/open-exchange-tickers/blob/main/README.md)